 Targeted marketing produces higher returns for your budget by focusing on consumers who are most likely to buy your product or service.
-A key strategy for avoiding wasted media spend is exclusion targeting, which lets you exclude a selected audience from seeing irrelevant messages or offers.
+A key strategy for avoiding wasted media spend is exclusion targeting, also known as audience suppression, which lets you exclude a selected audience from seeing irrelevant messages or offers.

 Here are some common scenarios where it makes sense to use exclusion targeting:

 - A brand running a new customer acquisition campaign for its membership card program wants to exclude current membership cardholders.

 - A global hotel company wants to exclude employees (who get discounted rates) from seeing online offers.

 - A retailer trying to reactivate lapsed customers wants to exclude active customers from a retargeting campaign.

 - An automaker wants to exclude customers who recently bought new cars from seeing banner ads.

 At Signal, customers often tell us that they know they are wasting countless dollars targeting customers who have already purchased.
 But their marketing systems are just too disconnected to react to signals in a timely manner.

 In fact, for many businesses, the opportunity to eliminate these wasted impressions and divert marketing dollars into acquiring new customers could mean the difference between success and failure at the end of the year.
 This is especially true for companies that aren’t built around high-volume, repeat purchases.

 Signal’s platform enables marketers to use real-time signals from any consumer touchpoint – online, offline, mobile – to trigger immediate actions to any of their technology platforms or advertising endpoints (such as Facebook ads, Google Customer Match, etc.0 Unlike singlepoint solutions built for a narrow band of functionality, Signal spans the entire width of a marketer’s technology stack.